semihbeyzade/babel-test/README.md

     }
   }

-Copy
-Now from our terminal we can run:
+- Now from our terminal we can run:

 npm run build